Possible messages

 Dear Senator,

-As your constituent and a supporter of the American Society for the Prevention of Cruelty to Animals (ASPCA), I am writing to urge you to support Goldie’s Act, legislation to restore animal welfare to the Animal Welfare Act (AWA), and to include it in the Farm Bill.
+As your constituent and a supporter of The American Society for the Prevention of Cruelty to Animals (ASPCA), I am writing to urge you to co-sponsor Goldie’s Act (S.4033), legislation to restore animal welfare to the Animal Welfare Act (AWA), and to support its inclusion in the Farm Bill.
 Goldie's Act would require better protection for animals in licensed facilities—like dogs in puppy mills—a responsibility that the USDA has long ignored.
 The USDA is charged with enforcing the AWA, a law established to protect animals kept for commercial purposes, but over the years the agency has watered down its own programs and procedures with changes that erode protections for these vulnerable animals.
-Despite observing violations during inspections, the USDA has not taken action to penalize noncompliance or protect animals that are suffering.
-No violators lose their license, and no one pays a financial penalty—even when animals are left to suffer and die in their facilities.
+Despite observing violations during inspections, the USDA rarely takes action to penalize noncompliance or protect animals that are suffering.
+Violators rarely lose their license, or pay a financial penalty—even when animals are left to suffer and die in their facilities.
 The real-world consequences of the agency’s reluctance to take action are devastating.
 The bill is named after a dog known only as Golden Retriever #142, now known as “Goldie.”
 She suffered in nightmarish conditions at a USDA-licensed puppy mill in Iowa, and eventually died there.
 The USDA issued a license to Daniel Gingerich in 2019 but did not inspect his facilities until 2021.
 When they finally inspected his properties, the dogs were in miserable conditions.
 USDA inspectors found Goldie, later described in a Department of Justice civil complaint as “extremely emaciated,” but they did not officially record this welfare violation.
 USDA inspectors saw Goldie a month later and took note of her deteriorating condition but did not record these terrible welfare violations or help her.
 Goldie died at this puppy mill, and even though her and other dogs’ suffering was rampant, and violations of the law were clear, the USDA still failed to act.
 In her memory, we need to strengthen the AWA by passing Goldie’s Act to ensure that the USDA conducts more frequent and meaningful inspections, helps animals that are visibly suffering, issues penalties for violations of the law, and shares information with local law enforcement.
-I urge you to help ensure that no other animal meets Goldie’s fate: support this critical bill by including it in the Farm Bill.
+I urge you to help ensure that no other animal meets Goldie’s fate: support this critical bill by co-sponsoring it and requesting that it be included in the upcoming Farm Bill.